weimingtom/rlvm-0.14_fork/README.md

 # rlvm-0.14_fork
 [WIP] My RLVM 0.14 (old RLVM) fork, not so much compatible with old Planetarian steam version but I mainly use this code base.

+## Bugs and TODO
+* Not so much compatible with old Planetarian steam version, if run to the third (?) chapter, it will go to the main menu.
+* (TODO) Remove gl4es, but it's too difficult
+* (TODO) Remove boost, but it's too difficult

 ## Ref
 * https://github.com/eglaysher/rlvm/tree/release-0.14
 * https://github.com/eglaysher/rlvm/releases/tag/release-0.14